kelyan12/CardGame/README.md

 turn over two cards at a time, looking for matching pairs. matching pairs.
 The aim is to memorise the location of the and make as many pairs as possible.

+The Website and the game is in French.